Trump on preventing mass shootings: 'we're going to get it done'

 He added: "All I can say is we’re fighting hard for you and we will not stop.
 I grieve for you.
 There can be nothing worse than what you’ve gone through.
 Thank you for pouring out your hearts because the world is watching and we’re going to come up with a solution."

 Fox News’ John Roberts and Alex Pappas contributed to this report.
+The Associated Press also contributed to this report.